 - 23. It is the duty of a mediator to encourage the participants to make decisions based upon sufficient information, knowledge and advice. - 24.
 Mediators have an ongoing obligation throughout the mediation process to advise the participants of the importance and availability of independent legal advice.
-While neutral legal information may be made available to the participants by the mediator, each participant should be expressly encouraged to obtain legal advice. - 25.
+While neutral legal information may be made available to the participants by the mediator, each participant should be expressly encouraged to obtain independent legal advice. - 25.
 The mediator must not sign as a witness for any participant on any settlement document prepared as a result of the mediation. - 26.
-Any Memorandum of Understanding or Mediation Report prepared by the mediator shall expressly indicate that the participants should obtain independent legal advice.
+Any Memorandum of Understanding or Mediation Report prepared by the mediator shall expressly indicate that the participants should obtain independent legal advice and specifically, when drafting, follow the guidance set out in Section P.